-Self storage can be a great service to utilize for many life events; like buying a new home, sending the kids off to college, storing heirlooms after a loved one has passed or using it year-round to keep all the seasonal and holiday items out of your house.
+Self storage can be a great service to utilize for many life events; like buying a new home, sending the kids off to college, storing heirlooms after a loved one has passed, or using it year-round to keep all the seasonal and holiday items out of your house.
 But, if you don’t know the best way to organize your stuff in there, or which size to choose, or if you need a drive-up unit or a temperature control unit…then you aren’t getting the most out of your storage experience.
-We are here to give you some helpful storage organization tips so that you can store with confidence and store like a pro!
+We are here to give you some helpful storage organization tips so that you can store them with confidence and store them like a pro.

 First, you must determine the right self storage unit size and type that is best for you.
 By talking with our knowledgeable, on-site Property Managers, you will benefit from his or her experience within the self storage industry.
 The choices can be overwhelming.
 There are sizes as small as 5×5 and as large as 20×30 in some locations.
-There are also drive-up units, interior access and temperature control units to choose from.
+There are also drive-up units, interior access, and temperature control units to choose from.
 A storage unit that is too small can cause you stress and the need to transfer to a larger one later, and a storage unit that is too big can be unnecessary.
 You need to find the “just right for you solution”.
 And, that is where our property managers can advise you on the options available and help you select the perfect one for you.

-Storing furniture?
-Not a problem!
+Storing Furniture?
+Not a Problem!

-Did you know that Moove In has plastic covers specifically designed to help protect your sofas, mattresses and other furniture?
+Did you know that Moove In has plastic covers specifically designed to help protect your sofas, mattresses, and other furniture?
 They are available for purchase in our retail store located inside the rental office.
-These covers will protect your furniture from dust and dirt, and will help prevent damage to the material when moving things in and out of your storage unit.
+These covers will protect your furniture from dust and dirt and will help prevent damage to the material when moving things in and out of your storage unit.

-Maximize your space by storing your sofa or over-sized chair up on end rather than on its feet.
+Maximize your space by storing your sofa or oversized chair up on end rather than on its feet.
 Break down your bed frame so it can lean against a wall in pieces rather than taking up a lot of space and being in your way.
-Be sure to place the screws, nuts, bolts and other hardware in a plastic bag and tape it the bed frame so it doesn’t get lost in the move.
+Be sure to place the screws, nuts, bolts, and other hardware in a plastic bag and tape it to the bed frame so it doesn’t get lost in the move.
 (This tip has saved me a lot of stress in the past.)
-Don’t forget to use a tape that is furniture friendly so it doesn’t leave a mark on the wood finish or remove paint!
+Don’t forget to use tape that is furniture friendly so it doesn’t leave a mark on the wood finish or remove paint!

-Our boxes are pretty fantastic.
-They make it easy for you to stack your items inside your storage unit and keep dust particles away.
+Our boxes make it easy for you to stack your items inside your storage unit and keep dust particles away.
 Ever say to yourself, “Oh, I’ll remember where I put that?”, and then down the road, no matter how hard you try, you just can’t remember?
 Don’t create unnecessary stress; label your boxes!
-If you’re storing long term, it gets even better.
+If you’re storing long-term, it gets even better.
 Our boxes are designed to last for several years and have an edge crush factor of 32 lbs per square inch, and the various sizes will fit nicely if you choose to keep a shelving rack inside of the unit.
 Our boxes also make it easy for you to label with a handy list of rooms to mark off where they go and several blank lines to write what’s inside.
 The more cubic space you use is simply a stronger win for you as a customer!